the

 .
 Otherwise the dictionaries are present but empty (as is UPLOAD

 if no uploads are found).
-User names have their case preserved, but should be lower-cased for internal usage in templates i.e. use user.lower()
+User names have their case preserved, but should be lower-cased for internal usage in templates if trying to recreate the account's JSON record name (uid) i.e. use user.lower()

 .